singaravela45/Youtube-liquid-glass-theme/README.md

 ## 🖥️ Usage

-* **Main Settings:** Click the `YouTube Pro +` extension icon in your Chrome toolbar to open the Liquid Glass settings popup.
+* **Main Settings:** Click the `YouTube Pro +` extension icon in your toolbar to open the Liquid Glass settings popup.
 From here, you can toggle every single feature on or off in real-time.
 * **Audio Enhancer:** Click the "Open Audio Panel" button in the extension popup, or simply press **`Alt + Q`** on your keyboard to bring up the equalizer overlay.

 ---